 Remind your student that the Student Safety Escort Service is available on campus.
 Student safety escort stations are located in designated areas in the residence halls, the library, and the Slavin Center.
-Also, students may call the Office of Safety and Security at 865-2391 to request additional transportation support throughout the campus.
+Also, students may call the Department of Public Safety at 865-2391 to request additional transportation support throughout the campus.

 Talk to your student about what measures he/she can take to help keep residence halls safe.
-Students should be reminded to lock their doors, not to prop building doors open, and to report any suspicious activity to the Office of Safety and Security, or to their RA/Hall Director immediately.
+Students should be reminded to lock their doors, not to prop building doors open, and to report any suspicious activity to the Department of Public Safety, or to their RA/Hall Director immediately.

 Encourage your student to attend a "Street Smart" presentation in his/her residence hall to learn more about safety and security tips.
 A listing of workshop times and locations will be made available to students during the semester.